Efficient Information Retrieval for Sensing via Continuous Measurement: Robustness of the retrieval scheme against experimental imperfections

-We demonstrate in Fig.~\ref{fig:fig4} the performance of our information retrieval scheme under these experimental imperfections.
-Finite detector efficiency $\eta<1$ and nonzero $\gamma/\Gamma$ in general reduces the retrieved FI.
-Nevertheless, at modest strength of the imperfections, $\gamma/\Gamma\leq 0.2$ and $\eta>0.3$, our scheme is able to extract a significant portion of the QFI (i.e., the FI retrieved in an ideal scenario), demonstrating its experimental robustness.
-We note that these numbers are well within the reach of state-of-the-art platforms of quantum matter-light interface~\cite{RevModPhys.87.1379,RevModPhys.89.021001,Lodahl:2017vb}.
+We demonstrate in Fig.~\ref{fig:fig6}(c) the performance of our scheme under imperfections (ii-iv), by comparing the retrieved FI to $I_{\rm E}(\Delta_0,T)$, i.e., the retrieved FI in the absence of imperfections.
+As can be seen, finite detector efficiency $\eta<1$ and nonzero $\gamma/\Gamma$ in general reduces the retrieved FI.
+Nevertheless, at modest strength of the imperfections, $\gamma/\Gamma\leq 0.2$ and $\eta>0.3$, our scheme is able to extract a significant portion of $I_{\rm E}(\Delta_0,T)$, which demonstrates its experimental robustness.
+We note that these numbers are well within the reach of state-of-the-art platforms for quantum matter-light interface~\cite{doi:10.1063/1.4838696,PhysRevLett.110.243602,Hacker:2016ti,Landig:2018ta,Mirhosseini:2019uf,doi:10.1073/pnas.1603788113,doi:10.1126/science.aaj2118,Lodahl:2017vb,doi:10.1126/science.abi9917}.